Velir/dbt-ga4/README.md

 # Prerequisites

-- This package assumes that you have a project with a BigQuery profile and a BigQuery GCP instance available with GA4 event data loaded.
+- This package assumes that you have an existing DBT project with a BigQuery profile and a BigQuery GCP instance available with GA4 event data loaded.

 # Installation Instructions